System-Defined Password Requirements

 For more information about how users can change their passwords, see Change Password Link.

-The Password Criteria table are shown on any page where a user changes a password.
-It ensures that the user can tell whether the proposed password meets the security rules enforced by the system.
+Every page where a user changes a password contains the Password Criteria table.
+This ensures that the user can tell whether the proposed password meets the security rules enforced by the system.